Kyoto-University-Speech-and-Audio/speech-to-dialog-act/README.md

 - [ ] Joint CTC-attention
 - [ ] Tacotron2

-# Live Demo
+## Live Demo

-Trained model can be tested with your voice in real time with a simple frontend interface (ReactJS).
+Model can be tested with your voice in real time with a simple frontend interface (ReactJS).
 You need to edit the paths to your config files and pre-trained models in `server.py`.

 Server